denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 communities.
 More reasonably, it can be better described as a platform that facilitates a range of activities: some communal in nature, some commercial, and other simply private.
-In fact, there are thousands of subreddits that act as nothing more than private news aggregators, not otherwise accessible to the public.
+In fact, there are thousands of subreddits that act as nothing more than personal news aggregators, not otherwise accessible to the public.
 A redditor on /r/AskReddit [writes](https://www.reddit.com/r/AskReddit/comments/1qr54b/why_do_private_subreddits_exist/) "I have a private sub[reddit] for me and my SO [significant other], it's like a